Tokyo

 匠すし昴

-Sushi Kou is in the basement of a building on Kotto-Dori in Aoyama, also known as the antique street.
-Going down the narrow stairs, expectations start to rise, and upon entering through the door, there is a luxurious space with impeccably arranged seats, which provides a sense of relaxation and liberation despite its underground location.
-When seated, a white Japanese paper wall with a refined texture that gives off a warm light comes into view, and a cypress counter made of one single piece promises an extravagant time.
+Sushi Kou is located in the basement of a building on Kotto-Dori in Aoyama, often referred to as Antique Street.
+As you descend the narrow stairs, anticipation builds, and upon entering, you are greeted by a luxurious space with meticulously arranged seating.
+Despite being underground, the atmosphere offers a sense of relaxation and freedom.
+Once seated, your eyes are drawn to a white Japanese paper wall with a refined texture that emits a warm, inviting glow.
+In front of you, a cypress counter made from a single, unbroken piece promises an indulgent and memorable experience.

 CUISINE